nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

 Shows a command summary as well as link to the User Guide page.
-The link can be copied by clickiing the `Copy URL` button.
+The link can be copied by clicking the `Copy URL` button.

 ![help message](images/helpMessage.png)